Article Image

 RIGHT

-This is the simplest way to present skills on a resume, but it's not the only option.
+This is the simplest way to present skills on your resume, but it's not the only option.
 In the next segment of the guide, we'll explore other effective methods for listing and describing skills to help you set yourself apart.

 Alternative ways to list skills